DeRozan scores 25, Spurs rally from 18 down, beat Raptors

+TORONTO (AP) — DeMar DeRozan got another warm welcome in Toronto, and then helped San Antonio top the struggling Raptors.

-TORONTO (AP) — DeMar DeRozan scored 25 points, Rudy Gay had 15 and the San Antonio Spurs rallied from an 18-point deficit to beat the Toronto Raptors 105-104 on Sunday.
+DeRozan scored 25 points, Rudy Gay had 15 and the Spurs rallied from an 18-point deficit to beat Toronto 105-104 on Sunday.

+“Being down what we was down and still being able to fight back and pull it out was big, especially on the road,” DeRozan said.

 San Antonio used a big fourth quarter to win for the third time in four games.
 Derrick White scored 13 points for the Spurs, and LaMarcus Aldridge had 11.
 DeRozan also collected eight rebounds and four assists while topping 20 points for the 11th straight game.

+“He’s been huge,” White said of DeRozan.
+“Creating for us, scoring, doing just about everything.
+He made big plays down the stretch.”

-San Antonio trailed 82-69 to begin the fourth but opened the quarter with a 19-5 run, taking an 88-87 lead on Aldridge’s layup with 6:34 to play.
+San Antonio trailed 82-69 to begin the fourth and fell behind 87-73 on a 3 by Matt Thomas with 10:14 left.
+The Spurs responded with a 17-0 run, taking an 88-87 lead on Aldridge’s layup with 6:34 to play, then capping their spurt with a pair of free throws from DeRozan.

 The Spurs led 100-91 with 2:37 left, but Kyle Lowry, Norman Powell and Serge Ibaka each made 3-pointers as Toronto tied it 100-100 on Ibaka’s shot from distance with 1:17 left.